ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

         }
     ],
-    "enableChangeSides": 1, // currently not used but will be used in the future "enableOneLifeMode": 1, // currently not used but will be used in the future "enableShowTeamMarker": 1, // currently not used but will be used in the future "enableFriendlyFire": 1, // At match creation, the match creator can choose if friendly fire is enabled or not "enableStaminaMode": 1, // At match creation, the match creator can choose if stamina is enabled or not "enableShowSpectatorMode": 1, // Player can join as spectator to a match
+    "enableChangeSides": 1, // currently not used but will be used in the future "enableOneLifeMode": 1, // Players can enable or disable the one life mode "enableShowTeamMarker": 1, // Players can enable or disable the team markers "enableFriendlyFire": 1, // At match creation, the match creator can choose if friendly fire is enabled or not "enableStaminaMode": 1, // At match creation, the match creator can choose if stamina is enabled or not "enableShowSpectatorMode": 1, // Player can join as spectator to a match